 I don’t think you get anywhere unless you know what success looks like.
-When I’ve succeeded as a leader, I’ve ensured there was a clear picture of success available for the team.
+When I’ve succeeded as a leader, I’ve provided a clear picture of success for the team.
 When I’ve failed, post-mortems have revealed that there wasn’t a clear picture of the win.

-I always talk about an idea of how we get there.
+I share an idea of how we get there.
 Not the exact path, because I don’t know the best path.
-The team will always come up with the best way of getting to success.
-Again, post-mortems have revealed to me that being overly prescriptive in the path or having a team that doesn’t have air cover from their leadership never yields success.
+The team will always come up with the best way of getting to success, provided they feel safe in developing plans and trying new things.
+Being overly prescriptive in the path or having a team that doesn’t have air cover from their leadership never yields success.

 My Leadership Values